rosefun/blog-2/list/rnn/RNN.md

 The embedding matrix is just a lookup table – the ith column vector corresponds to the ith word in our vocabulary.
 No matter whether you have a pre-trained embedding or not, adding an embedding layer makes the architecture more consistent:

   * Use fixed pre-trained embedding.
-During training, embedding matrix $E$ is constant and won't be updated.
+During training, embedding matrix $$E$$ is constant and won't be updated.
   * Use pre-trained embedding as initial value.
-Initial matrixn $E$ with a good initialization, but still update it during training.
+Initial matrixn $$E$$ with a good initialization, but still update it during training.
   * Learn embedding ourselves.
-If we don't have pre-trained embedding, by updating the matrix $E$, we are learning word vectors ourselves, but they are very specific to our data set and not as general as those that are trained on millions or billions of documents.
+If we don't have pre-trained embedding, by updating the matrix $$E$$, we are learning word vectors ourselves, but they are very specific to our data set and not as general as those that are trained on millions or billions of documents.

 ### Add auxiliary features